loveencounterflow/interskiplist/README.md

 > character repertoire—for example, there are over 42,000 more CJK characters in the range `0x20000 ..
 > 0x2a6df`.
 As a general rule, when you want to work with a subset of Unicode codepoints for a specific
 > purpose (e.g. 'all the characters needed to write French', or 'uppercase Latin letters, with and without
-> diacritics'), you will neither get only characters from a single, contiguous range, nor will codepoint
+> diacritics'), you will neither get only characters from a single, contiguous range, nor will sorting
-> values (like 26<sub>16</sub> = 38<sub>10</sub>) neatly map to any received way of sorting.
-The 'Basic
+> naïvely by codepoint values (like 26<sub>16</sub> = 38<sub>10</sub>) necessarily yield dictionary order.
-> Latin' (ASCII) block is more the exception than the rule.
-We'll get to talk about non-contiguous ranges in
+> The 'Basic Latin' (ASCII) block is more the exception than the rule.
+We'll get to talk about
-> a moment.
+> non-contiguous ranges in a moment.

 Having created and populated the `sample` interval skiplist, we can now go and query the data with one of the 'find' methods.
 There are six of these, and they're named after the pattern